Preface

 At this point, it can be confirmed that the entire Harbor service is running normally.

-Although the default password has been changed in harbor.yml, for safety, it is still necessary to change the password once on the web interface.
+Although the default password has been changed in harbor.yml, for security, it is still necessary to change the password once on the web interface.

-Click the user icon in the upper right corner, then click Change Password.
-Fill in all required fields according to the pop-up form.
+Click the user icon in the top right corner, then click Change Password.
+Fill in all required fields in the pop-up form.

-Although creating a new user is not mandatory, for safety, I still recommend creating a new user specifically for Docker to log into your account.
+Although not strictly necessary, for security, I still recommend creating a new user specifically for Docker to log into your account.

 Click User Management on the left, then click Create User.
-Fill in all required fields according to the pop-up form.
+Fill in all required fields in the pop-up form.

 In the command line, enter: